bdigreg/Au-Chocolate-A-Chocolate-Bar-Rating-Analysis/README.md

 Citations:
 dataset: Flavors of Cacao: https://flavorsofcacao.com/index.html

-Although a set of this name can be found on Kaggle.com, an updated set was provided to me by direct communication with the creator of the original set:
+Although a set of this name can be found on Kaggle.com, an update was provided to me by direct communication with the creator of the original set:
 Brady Brelinski
 Founding Member of the Manhattan Chocolate Society